karthikb/spark-rest/README.md

 # This page is all about Company REST API

+This application is developed in Java using Spark MVC framework and is deployed in heroku and can be accessed in this url - http://spark-rest.herokuapp.com

+1. Bootstrap.java - is the entry point for the application
+2. CompanyController - is the controller class and here you can see the routing rules
+3. CompanyService - is the service class
+4. Company - is the domain class
+5. Employee - is the domain class
+6. JsonUtil - utility class
+7. ResponseError - used to throw generic response error

 **Get a list of all companies**
 ```
 curl --request GET http://localhost:4567/api/v1/companies